Medvedev91/Option1/README.md

 ## todo docs

+I call it pragmatic because I focus on features I miss on build-in macOS window management.

-First of all, it is pragmatic.
-It is not a replacement for the built-in macOS window management, but an addition.
+It is not a replacement but an addition to the built-in macOS window management.

 Customize it for yourself on the `Shared` tab.